 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Born in the 11th century, young John, as he was named at birth, loved to learn from books and read everything he could get his hands on.
+The Church celebrates the memory of the Venerable Christodoulos the Philosopher, born in the 11th century.
+Young John, as he was named at birth, loved to learn from books and read everything he could get his hands on.
 Though John especially loved Scripture and knew he wanted to live by Christ's teachings, his curious mind led him to read about other faiths as well.
 He enjoyed discussions with wise people, which were another source of learning.
 He further broadened his knowledge by learning several languages.

 John also admired and was inspired by the simple, prayerful life of monastics.
 So when he told his mother and father that he wanted to become a monk, they weren't surprised.
-Unlike some parents, who are concerned that they will never become grandparents, they raised no objections.
+Unlike some parents who are concerned that they will never have grandchildren, they raised no objections.

 He was tonsured with the name Christodoulos, and as a monk he continued to think and learn.
 Because he particularly wanted to be able to defend Christianity in a hostile environment, he memorized the holy book of Islam, the Quran.
 This enabled him to debate with anyone, and to show the truth of Christianity clearly.

-Saint Christodoulos spent many years on the island of Patmos, where he established a famous monastery named for another person of learning he greatly admired—Saint John the Theologian.
-The monastery's library preserved many precious books that might otherwise have been lost in the violent attacks that Christians frequently endured in those times.
-That preservation made it possible for others to learn and think deeply—a fitting legacy for a saint referred to as "Philosopher."
+Saint Christodoulos spent many years on the island of Patmos, where he established a famous monastery named for another person of learning he greatly admired: Saint John the Theologian.
+The monastery's library preserved many precious books that might otherwise have been lost in the violent attacks frequently made upon Christians in those times.
+That preservation made it possible for others to learn and think deeply, a fitting legacy for a saint referred to as "Philosopher."

 What is the faith of believers in God?
 Haught says it certainly is not the "belief without evidence" that the new atheists accuse it of being.
 Rather it is "...an adventurous movement of trust that opens reason up to its appropriate living space, namely, the inexhaustibly deep dimension of Being, Meaning, Truth, and Goodness...Faith is what opens our minds to the infinite horizon in which alone reason can breathe freely..."